 2. Yosemite Falls

 Honestly, it was too hot to hike all the way to Yosemite Falls.
 Therefore, we focused on other waterfalls we planned to see that day in Yosemite National Park.
 Additionally, as one of the park employees mentioned, our visit fell on the busiest day ever.
 During her extended career at the park, she couldn’t recollect such crowds.
-Thus parking was a big issue that day.
+And thus, parking was a big issue that day.
 To be correct, it was next to impossible.
 After many circles around Yosemite Valley, we were lucky to claim one single spot in a huge parking lot.

 3. Vernal Fall